dhable/caffeinatedideas.com/resources/templates/md/posts/2015-02-18-is-nodejs-turning-into-the-new-java.md

 individuals like the challenge of learning and adopting a new technology.
 It's more interesting to see the blatant bashing of Java, the technology node.js is trying to replace.
 For instance:

-> "Monolithic applications, mainly written in Java, are killing development cycles, stifling innovation and keeping
+> Monolithic applications, mainly written in Java, are killing development cycles, stifling innovation and keeping
-> Java-heavy IT organizations many steps behind their competitors, especially those who have embraced a microservices
+> Java-heavy IT organizations many steps behind their competitors, especially those who have embraced a microservices architecture"
-> architecture"
 >
 > -- Joe McCann, NodeSource Co-Founder and CEO ([source](http://techcrunch.com/2015/02/09/nodesource-raises-3-million-to-build-new-programming-tools/))